manojmanivannan/ApacheSparkEssentials/README.md

     - [ML using new library](./ML_2_SparkByPluralsight.ipynb)

 ## Setup & Configuration
+You need Spark and Python for running these notebooks.

+### Spark & Java
 You will need Java and Spark installed as per instructions in [here](https://sparkbyexamples.com/spark/apache-spark-installation-on-windows/) for windows and [here](https://sparkbyexamples.com/spark/spark-installation-on-linux-ubuntu/) for linux (ubuntu)

 > **Note** Depending on the version of hadoop you get from your spark installation, create a directory, say, c:\hadoop_X\bin.
 In this directory place `hadoop.dll` and `winutils.exe` after downloading the corresponding verion from this [git repo](https://github.com/kontext-tech/winutils).
 Then add this directory your Path.